girder/slicer_package_manager/docs/commands_shell.rst

 ^^^^^^^^^^^^^^^

 Use options to filter the listed extensions.
-By default, the command will list all the extension from the 'Nightly' release.
+By default, the command will list all the extension from the 'draft' release.
 It is possible to use the ``--release`` option to list the extension from a particular release.
 Or use the flag ``--all`` to list all the extension present in the application.
 It is also possible to get only one extension by providing the ``--fullname`` option of an extension.